Avanade/emtech-stretch-labs/control-agent/text-to-speech/Stretch/README.md

 ## Expected behaviour

 The expected behaviour is to drive the robot head manually using the terminal input as described in the console.
 As the detector system recognises objects, the objects will be printed in the terminal window.
 The additional functionality is that the robot will now announce what objects it can see by stating 'I can see a [object]' using the Azure text to speech service.
 Internet access is required.

+## Speech Detection

+Azure Speech detection is used to run speech to text for use in commands, or on-board chatbots.
+To use, the unique device Id of a microphone is needed.
+This can be found [here](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-select-audio-input-devices)

+For Linux devices like the stretch robot, additional installation prerequisties are required. details of these can be found [here](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/quickstarts/setup-platform?tabs=dotnet%2Cmacos%2Cjre%2Cbrowser&pivots=programming-language-python)